thecodercody/MyPokedex/README.md

 # poké-test
-Single Page app Using Pokémon API
+Single Page app Using Pokémon API.
+Please fork this repo, and create your app.
+When you are done, create a Pull Request.

 # Requirements.